nasser/stopwork/README.md

 This will spin up a server at `http://localhost:54021` where your presentation can be found.

 Speak slowly, clearly, and confidently, and maintain eye contact with your audience.
 You're going to do great.

+### Caching

+To work in environments without reliable internet, stopwork will cache all images and videos in the background in a folder called `.stopwork` that will be created in the same directory as your presentation file.
+Cached images and videos wil be used if available, and the remote URLs will be used otherwise.
+This makes stopwork presentations both usable offline and self-installing.

 ### Export presentation